 In most cases, healthcare providers expect you to have health insurance, either through a large health insurance company, Medicaid, or Medicare.
 Believe it or not, there are some healthcare providers who prefer to not work with insurance companies at all, or who offer rates for those who do not carry health insurance.
 Self-pay means that either the healthcare provider will not file a claim and bill insurance on your behalf (meaning you are responsible for the entire cost of service), or that they offer rates for those who do not carry health insurance (and are, therefore, self-paying).

 Out-of-pocket can have a slightly different meaning, as it can refer to any cost that you cover yourself, even if you have insurance.
 Your insurance company or healthcare provider may use this term to refer to any expenses you pay for medical care that aren’t reimbursed by insurance, such as your deductible, co-pay, or coinsurance.
 You may choose to pay for some services with your healthcare provider out-of-pocket, or you may be required to, until your deductible is met.

 Is Neighbors In-Network?

-Neighbors Emergency Center is in-network with BlueCross BlueShield of Texas, Aetna, and Cigna at four of our locations – Baytown, Crosby, Kingwood, and Porter.
-We are currently in the process of negotiating in-network contracts for our Pearland and Pasadena locations.
-All locations accept Medicaid and Medicare.
+Neighbors Emergency Center is in-network with BlueCross BlueShield of Texas, Aetna, and Cigna at all of our locations.
+All locations accept Medicare and Traditional Medicaid.